rsinghbhamra1/codin-4/README.md

-# Coding Assignment 12 - React Web Component Library
+# Coding Assignment 13 - UC Component Library

 This project is a **React web component library** built using **Storybook**.
 It contains reusable UI components that you can easily develop, test, and document.
 These components are meant to be used in real-world React applications.
 They are flexible and help keep your projects consistent and easy to maintain.
+Additionally, this project uses husky to run pre-commit checks.

 ## Components Overview